 Digitization and CD ROMs/DVDs

 Many documents have been digitized to preserve data and widen distribution networks with development and research institutions in Afghanistan and abroad.
 CD ROMs and DVDs are prepared for these purposes.
-To date, more than 600,000 pages – approximately 20% of the collection – have been scanned.
+To date, more than 12,000 titles – approximately 1.7 million pages – are available in PDF format.

 Outreach: ACKU Box Library Extension (ABLE)